Dear “Just a” Military Wife,

 They weren’t just military spouses either.

-Because you’re not just a anything.
+You’re not just a anything either.